Mjolnir42/soma/docs/soma/command_reference/entity::show.md

 # DESCRIPTION

-This command lists show details for an entity defined in SOMA.
+This command shows details for an entity defined in SOMA.

 # SYNOPSIS